vezzolter/DSA/Algorithms/Recursion/Recursion.md

 Using stack is convenient, because there is no need to manually keep tracking the pile, but saving all that info can take up a lot of memory.
 In some programming languages, the maximum size of the call stack is much less than the space available in the heap, and recursive algorithms tend to require more stack space than iterative algorithms.
 Consequently, these languages sometimes place a limit on the depth of recursion to avoid stack overflows.
 <p align="center"><img src="./Images/StackOverflow.png"/></p>

-**Stack Overflow** — is a runtime error, that occurs when a program's call stack exceeds its allocated size, potentially causing program termination, data loss, resource cleanup issues, systen instability and other destructive behaviour if it is not handled appropriately.
+**Stack Overflow** — is a runtime error, that occurs when a program's call stack exceeds its allocated size, potentially causing program termination, data loss, resource cleanup issues, system instability and other destructive behavior if it is not handled appropriately.

 Common causes for exceeding stack limits include uncontrolled recursion, infinite loops, deep base cases, excessive consumption in multithreaded environments, and overuse of exception handling.
 The key is to identify recursive behavior and handle it appropriately.
 In large projects, simple but subtle details like the example below can be easily overlooked:
 ```cpp